goulue5/goulue5/README.md

 ### ⚡ Fun Facts
 When I'm not coding, you'll find me staying active with sports and fitness, catching the latest films, traveling to new places, or working on sewing projects!

----

-💡 *"Building intelligent systems that transform data into actionable insights"*